mauro-cuquejo/tp_ia_cursor/PROCESS_DOCUMENTATION.md

 ## 🏗️ Phase 5: Modular Refactoring

 ### **User Request:**
 > "can you refactor script.js to improve readability and break it into smaller, more focused parts?
-I want to separate in different files, because i want to create separated tests for every functions in a future"
+I want to separate in different files, because I want to create separated tests for every function in the future"

 ### **Refactoring Strategy:**
 Broke down monolithic `script.js` into focused, testable modules: